 To help you find your soundbars, there are some other numbers and phrases that you can use.

 This range is measured in hertz or kilohertz.
-It allows you to know the frequency range (lows, middles, and highs) that the speakers can support.
+It lets you know the frequency range (lows, middles, and highs) the speakers can support.
 The range of 20Hz to 20kHz is what you will see most often.
 This is the human hearing limit for highs and lows.
 Although this is a great range, it doesn’t necessarily mean that the model won’t experience dips or peaks at certain frequencies.

 A frequency response graph of the product can be used to gain a deeper understanding of its ability to reproduce audio accurately.
 This graph is often produced with third-party audio testing.
 You can also read our primer to learn more about sound waves.